yaozhong/deepIntraSV/README.md

 * Encode hg19 blacklist regions
 * hg19 Chromesome length

-2. SV annotation files. ./data/SV_annotation/
+2. SV annotation files./data/SV_annotation/
-* a python script is provided to parse VCF for SV regions
+  ** a python script is provided to parse VCF for SV regions

 ## Data pre-processing and caching
 A multi-core version of pysam is applied.
 In default, all cores will be used